THE DISH ON DAZZLING DINNERS

 Preparation.
-Buy a small doll.
+Buy a small (about one inch), plastic doll.
 Make or buy a King Cake.
-If making, wrap a small (1 inch) doll in foil and insert before baking.
+If making, wrap the doll in foil and insert before baking.
 If you bought the cake, use a knife to make a slit in the bottom of the cake and insert the doll.
 Be sure to tell your guests to look for the lucky doll.

-Place a slice of King Cake on a beautiful cake stand.
-Be sure to alert your guests to finding the "good luck" doll inserted into the cake.
+Plating.
+Use an elegant cake stand and present the cake in grand style!
+Be sure to alert your guests to finding the “good luck” doll inserted into the cake.

 EASY DAZZLE RECIPE GUIDELINES

 Cocktail.
 So simple.
 Pop a pansy into a glass of Champagne.